 APEX is very safe and used by numerous military and classified agencies around the world, but like most web technologies, the developers needs to know and use the security resources in order to avoid breaches that could make the app vulnerable.

-Rodrigo is a Development Consultant at Explorer.
-Rodrigo has an Oracle APEX Developer Expert Certification issued by Oracle and is an experienced software engineer with emphasis in analysis, design and development of bespoke Oracle applications utilising development tools such as PL/SQL, APEX and Forms for a variety of international businesses.
+Rodrigo is an Oracle ACE and APEX Developer Expert certified by Oracle and is an experienced software engineer with emphasis in analysis, design and development of bespoke Oracle applications utilising development tools such as PL/SQL, APEX and Forms for a variety of international businesses.
+Rodrigo speaks regularly at Oracle community events and enjoys creating APEX plugins and writing blogs.